The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 - It is used to perform the mathematical related operation
 - There are many predefine math function in C library
-- All the math funnction are predefine in `math.h` header file
+- All the math function are predefine in `math.h` header file

 </details>